digitalrebar/provision/doc/quickstart.rst

   2. PXE Boot your Machine

     * ensure your test Machine is on the same Layer 2 subnet as your DRP endpoint, or that you've configured your networks *IP Helper* to forward your DHCP requests to your DRP Endpoint
-    * the Machine must be in the same subnet as defined in the Subnets section above
+    * the Machine should be in the same subnet as defined in the Subnets section above (not strictly required, but this is a simplified quickstart environment!)
     * set your test machine or VM instance to PXE boot
     * power the Machine on, or reboot it, and verify that the NIC begins the PXE boot process
     * verify that the DRP Endpoint responds with a DHCP lease to the Machine

-  3. Set your BootEnv to install an Operating System
+  3. Set your Machine to a desired Stage to install an Operating System

     * once your machine has booted, and received DHCP from the DRP Endpoint, it will now be "registered" with the Endpoint for installation
     * by default, DRP will NOT attempt an OS install unless you explicitly direct it to (for safety's sake!)